tumregels/msca/README.md

 To plot ring errors in assembly calculations

     $ make plot-iso-assbly-rings

-## Processing fission and capture rates

-To process fission and capture reaction rates
+To process fission and capture reaction rates (faster than in Octave)

     $ make process-fc-rates